Fraud Detection and Prevention

 Supervised Machine Learning algorithms, such as logistic regression and time-series analysis, learn from historical data and identify patterns of interest that require further investigation.
 Unsupervised Machine Learning algorithms, such as cluster analysis and peer group analysis,

 examines data without any identified fraud and reveals new anomalies and patterns of interest.
 Data analysts and scientists can then act on these anomalies.

 Does OmniSci Offer a Fraud Detection and Prevention Solution?

 Mainstream analytics and fraud detection and prevention systems are programmed to flag unusual behavior, but when seconds matter, real time fraud detection analytics and Machine Learning is crucial in very quickly identifying and halting these fraudulent transactions.

 OmniSci accelerates existing fraud detection software and tools and fraud detection Machine Learning models, enabling these tools to analyze massive transaction datasets with millisecond results.
 With an immersive dashboard to cross-filter dozens of attributes, such as amount, merchant, location, and time, forensic and fraud analysts can use OmniSci to take an ultra fine-grain look into potentially fraudulent transactions.

-OmniSci’s accelerated analytics platform enables data scientists and researchers to visualize, analyze, and interact with massive datasets to gain new insights aimed at preventing fraud in the healthcare, telecom, federal, and finance industries.
+OmniSci’s data science platform enables data science analysts and researchers to visualize, analyze, and interact with massive datasets to gain new insights aimed at preventing fraud in the healthcare, telecom, federal, and finance industries.